 Ideally, a snowshoe is a tool that facilitates winter travel and not something that forces hikers to relearn basic walking skills.
 Attaching "tennis rackets" to your feet will inevitably impede your stride, but there are ways to minimize this impediment.
-Smaller models have less of a "footprint" and are more nimble.
-Larger models, of course, are more cumbersome and clumsy.
+Smaller and lighter models have less of a "footprint" and are more nimble.
+Larger and heavier models, of course, are more cumbersome and clumsy.
 When it comes to performance, flotation and stride ergonomics tend to exist in opposition to each other.

-The bulk of the features on the Atlas Montane seem to steer it towards technical terrain, except for the strapped, imprecise binding/deck interface and the unimpressive stride ergonomics.
+The bulk of the features on the Atlas Montane seem to steer it toward technical terrain, except for the strapped, imprecise binding/deck interface and the unimpressive stride ergonomics.
 This generalization on the suitability of the different binding/deck interface options is subject to some opinion and debate.
 Our test team, with years of experience, is in agreement, but others may disagree.
 If you prefer flexible straps for technical terrain, the Montane is a good choice.

 Our best trail and firm conditions walking product, the TSL Symbioz Elite, is a bit of an outlier.
-With a small size and flexible deck, we'd expect it to have great stride ergonomics.
+With a small size and very flexible deck, we'd expect it to have great stride ergonomics.
 With a rigid hinged binding/deck attachment, we'd expect some of those advantages to be tempered.
 Defying our expectations, we had no issues with the trail walking ergonomics of the Elite.
 For its intended purpose, it augments your stride ergonomics better than any other in our test.

 Another high scorer for this metric is the Tubbs Flex VRT.
 This snowshoe has a feature set that's tilted toward steep and rugged terrain.
 This includes its moderate size, which makes it a bit more nimble, and the hinged deck to binding connection, allowing for more precise foot placements.
 The heel lifter is also a nod to steeper ground.
 Couple these with good traction, and this model is one of our favorites for movement on mountainous ground.

-The MSR Evo is targeted at users entering more casual terrain, so at first glance, the hinged binding/deck interface is a detriment.
+The MSR Evo Trail is targeted at users entering more casual terrain, so at first glance, the hinged binding/deck interface is a detriment.
 On well-traveled or groomed trails, the short length and slightly tapered deck help compensate for this.
 Paradoxically, these are features we like for steep or technical situations, so their inclusion lends some versatility to this model.